 Wunderlich syndrome is clinically characterized by Lenk's triad:

 Xanthogranulomatous pyelonephritis (XGP) is a rare form of chronic pyelonephritis and represents a chronic granulomatous disease resulting in a non-functioning kidney.
 Radiographic features are usually specific.

 Xanthogranulomatous pyelonephritis is seen essentially in all age gro...

-Young syndrome shares similar clinical and radiological findings to primary ciliary dyskinesia and cystic fibrosis, however the underlying pathogenesis yet to be fully elucidated.
-Obstructive azoopsermia at the level of the epididymis is thought to be the cause of infertility.
-The commonly refer...
+Young syndrome shares similar clinical and radiological findings to primary ciliary dyskinesia and cystic fibrosis, however, the underlying pathogenesis is yet to be fully elucidated.
+Obstructive azoospermia at the level of the epididymis is thought to be the cause of infertility.
+The commonly r...

 Zinner syndrome is a triad of mesonephric (Wolffian) duct anomalies comprising unilateral renal agenesis, ipsilateral seminal vesicle cyst, and ejaculatory duct obstruction 1.

 Patients are typically diagnosed during the 3rd or 4th decade of life and often present with per...